-8. The submission of abusive programs or clarification requests to the judges will be considered grounds for immediate disqualification.
+- 8. The submission of abusive programs or clarification requests to the judges will be considered grounds for immediate disqualification. - 9.
+The submission of code deliberately designed to delay, crash, or otherwise negatively affect the contest itself will be considered grounds for immediate disqualification.